CNN's Kat Kinsman participated in the National Spelling Bee in 1986

 Katie Lambert agrees.
 The Atlanta-based editor still feels the sting of her 1998 Bee loss.
 She declines to disclose the word that felled her, and though she realizes that being a Bee veteran holds some geek cachet, she mostly just wants to put it all behind her.
 “That fear of getting onstage and choking completely still haunts me,” she said.

 “For a time, I was a Middle Eastern dancer, and I think that lingering fear held me back from ever doing my best.
 I would get onstage, see the lights and the people, and flash back.
 To this day, when I see coverage of the Bee, I feel a little sick.
 That loss still hurts, and the humiliation is still there.”
 And with annual Bee hysteria at a fever pitch, it’s inescapable these days.

-This year, 6-year-old Lori Anne Madison, the youngest speller on record with the Scripps National Spelling Bee, told the Washington Post that she doesn't feel undue pressure during Bee competition.
+In 2012, 6-year-old Lori Anne Madison, the youngest speller on record with the Scripps National Spelling Bee, told the Washington Post that she didn’t feel undue pressure during Bee competition.
 Perhaps she overcame her awkward phase in utero and will be spared such indignity in her inevitable future appearances on the Bee stage.
 Lucky her.

 My job often requires speaking unscripted on live television at a moment’s notice or addressing crowds of a hundred people who’ve forked over cash in part to hear me yammer.
 That’s a skip through a sun-dappled meadow compared with my brief, ignominious Bee foray.
 While I wasn’t especially bent on winning for my own sake, I was keenly aware that my family, school, hometown and the local sponsoring newspaper had invested an awful lot of time, cash and care into my trip to Washington, and I did not want to fail them.
 I did fail, and for that, I was deeply ashamed.